Understanding Auto Layout

 Auto Layout defines your user interface using a series of constraints.
 Constraints typically represent a relationship between two views.
 Auto Layout then calculates the size and location of each view based on these constraints.
 This produces layouts that dynamically respond to both internal and external changes.

-The logic used to design a set of constraints to create specific behaviors is very different than the logic used to write procedural or object oriented code.
+The logic used to design a set of constraints to create specific behaviors is very different from the logic used to write procedural or object-oriented code.
 Fortunately, mastering Auto Layout is no different from mastering any other programming task.
 There are two basic steps: First you need to understand the logic behind constraint-based layouts, and then you need to learn the API.
 You’ve successfully performed these steps when learning other programming tasks.
 Auto Layout is no exception.

 The rest of this guide is designed to help ease your transition to Auto Layout.
 The Auto Layout Without Constraints chapter describes a high-level abstraction that simplifies the creation of Auto Layout backed user interfaces.
 The Anatomy of a Constraint chapter provides the background theory you need to understand to successfully interact with Auto Layout on your own.
 Working with Constraints in Interface Builder describes the tools for designing Auto Layout, and the Programmatically Creating Constraints and Auto Layout Cookbook chapters describe the API in detail.
 Finally, the Auto Layout Cookbook presents a wide range of sample layouts of varying levels of complexity, you can study and use in your own projects, and Debugging Auto Layout offers advice and tools for fixing things if anything goes wrong.